 (1) "Audit fees and audit-related fees" includes the aggregate fees paid or payable for each of the last two fiscal years for professional services rendered for the audit of GitLab's annual consolidated financial statements and the reviews of interim financial information.
 The fees include services that are normally provided in connection with statutory or regulatory filings or engagements.
-The fees for fiscal year 2022 include \$1,200,000 related to services provided in connection with GitLab's initial public offering in October of 2021.

 (2) "Tax fees" includes the aggregate fees billed in each of the last two fiscal years for professional services rendered for tax compliance, tax advice and tax planning.
 (3) "Other fees" consists of fees for services other than fees for the services listed in the other categories.
-The amounts in fiscal year 2023 consists of services performed for a cyber security assessment.